Zulkifli Hasan: Martial arts

 Zulkifli is a practitioner of kyokushin, a type of full contact karate.
 He served as chairman of the Board of Supervisors of Kyokushinkan International Indonesia.
 In June 2010, he received an honorary black belt from the supreme leader of Kyokushin International.
 Zulkifli is also a practitioner of Tarung Derajat, a full body contact Indonesian mixed martial art.
 He was chairman of the Tarung Derajat Sports Family from 2010-2014.

 Honors

 On 26 July 2007, Jakarta's PPM School of Management presented Zulkifli with the Kadarman Award, which is given to successful alumni.

 On 8 July 2010, Zulkifli received a nobility title from Solo Palace in Central Java.
 He was bestowed the title of Kanjeng Pangeran (Prince) Noto Wononagoro for his efforts to preserve Javanese culture.

-In August 2014, President Susilo Bambang Yudhoyono presented Zulkifli with the Bintang Jasa Mahaputra Adipradana medal for his services to the country.
+In August 2014, President Susilo Bambang Yudhoyono presented Zulkifli with the Bintang Mahaputra Adipradana for his services to the country.